stacks-network/stacks-core/README.md

 [documentation](./integration_tests) to get started.

 We welcome any small or big contributions!
-Please take a moment to [review the guidelines for contributing to open source](https://guides.github.com/activities/contributing-to-open-source/) in order to make the contribution process easy and effective for everyone involved.
+Please take a moment to [review the guidelines for contributing to open source](https://opensource.guide/how-to-contribute/) in order to make the contribution process easy and effective for everyone involved.

 ## Community

 Beyond this Github project,
-Blockstack maintains a public [forum](https://forum.blockstack.org) and a permissioned [Slack](https://blockstack.slack.com) channel.
+Blockstack maintains a public [forum](https://forum.blockstack.org) and a permissioned [Slack](https://blockstack.slack.com) and [Discord](https://community.blockstack.org/discord) channel.
 In addition, the project maintains a [mailing list](https://blockstack.org/signup) which sends out community announcements.